Doximity Securities Litigation

 The Class Period begins on June 24, 2021, the day Doximity shares began publicly trading.
 Defendant Tangney, Doximity’s CEO, started the day by ringing the bell on the New York Stock Exchange to announce Doximity’s launch as a public company.
 The same morning, he went on CNBC’s TechCheck to tout his newly-public Company to investors.
 When asked to describe Doximity, one of the first things he said was that “today, we have over 80% of all U.S. physicians as active members on the platform.”
 He deemed that representation so important that he repeated it just minutes later during the same televised CNBC interview.
 Doximity’s stock doubled in price that day, with its market capitalization eclipsing $9 billion.

-The truth concealed by Defendants’ Class Period misrepresentations was revealed on August 8, 2023, when Doximity reported that it was slashing its revenue guidance for fiscal year 2024.
+The Complaint alleges that the truth concealed by Defendants’ Class Period misrepresentations was revealed on August 8, 2023, when Doximity reported that it was slashing its revenue guidance for fiscal year 2024.
 On the investor earnings call that day, Defendants admitted that the reduction in guidance was due to a decline in upsells.
 They further admitted that customers were increasingly spending their advertising dollars on cheaper banner ads on other social media platforms—a sign that customers did not believe Doximity could deliver the engaged user base it promised.
 On this news, Doximity’s share price plummeted by nearly 23% in a single day, wiping out over $900 million in shareholder value.